iiPythonx/lrcup/README.md

 # Search for lyrics and download them:
 lrcup search never gonna give you up

-# Search and download lyrics for a given folder:
-lrcup autosearch /mnt/music/

 # Search and embed lyrics for a given folder:
 lrcup autosearch --embed /mnt/music/